r3mu5/kv-assessment-tool/README.md

 We are looking for other contributors to add modules and tests illustrating concerning behaviors.

-Our hope is to prompt a broader discussion as to how better to secure a unix kernel be it Linux or other.
+Our hope is to prompt a broader discussion as to how better to secure a unix kernel be it Linux or other by examining vulnerable kernel paths.

-In the end, we aspire to evolve this into a regression tool to assess the security state of any running kernel.
+In the end, we aspire to evolve this into a regression tool to assess the security state of any kernel or evaluate kernel security patches.

+Ideally every kernel security feature will have a demonstration of its effectiveness now and in the future.

-Ideas and improvements welcome.
+Contributionss and improvements welcome.

+## Linux Distributions

+This package is known to build on:

+1) Debian Jessie 8.x
+2) Ubuntu 16.04

+## kernel versions tested

+1) 4.4.x
+...

 ## building kva-tool

 1. git clone the kv-assessment-tool repo

-2. install the linux-headers package for the kernel version running on the build system
+2. install the linux-headers package for the kernel version you wish to test.

     This is required to build the kernel module

 3. install libprocps3-dev package

    This is required to access process information

+Some distros, such as Ubuntu 16.04 have moved to libprocps4-dev.
+When building against this version of libprocps, there is an a dependency on libsystemd-dev which must also be installed.

+To link against this library export the environnment variable WITH_LIBSYSTEMD and set it to true, e. g.:

+export WITH_LIBSYSTEMD=true

+prior to building the tool set.

 4. run make from top level directory